-The final figures for 2020 will be published in October 2021.
+The provisional figures for 2021 will be published in April 2022.

 - A job is an explicit or implicit employment contract between a person and an economic unit, specifying that labour will be carried out in return for remuneration (financial or otherwise).
 An employed person may have more than one job at a time.
 In that case the person has a main job and a secondary job.
 Each job counts separately.
 For the calculation of the average number of jobs in a certain period the starting date and end date of a job is taking into account.
 The weekly working hours are left out of account.
 Two successive jobs both with a 6-month working period will always count as one job in the average number of jobs, regardless of whether these jobs are full-time or part-time.